ampanisales/CryptoUSF_hw1/README.md

   Encrypts a file using one of the available ciphers.

 Options:
   -c              use the Caesar cipher
   -v              use the Vigenere cipher
   -af             use the Affine cipher
   -at             use the Atbash cipher
-  -s          use the Simple Substitution cipher
+  -s              use the Simple Substitution cipher -t              use the Columnar Transposition cipher -k, --key TEXT  The key needed for the cipher
-  -h, --help  Show this message and exit.
+  --a TEXT        The 'a' variable need for the Affine cipher --b TEXT        The 'b' variable need for the Affine cipher -h, --help      Show this message and exit.
 ```

 Decrypt Command Help: